Frank Dye

-Frank Charles Dye (23 April 1928 – 16 May 2010) was a sailor who, in two separate voyages, sailed a Wayfarer class dinghy from the United Kingdom to Iceland and Norway.
+Frank Charles Dye (23 April 1928 – 16 May 2010) was an English sailor who, in two separate voyages, sailed a Wayfarer class dinghy from the United Kingdom to Iceland and Norway.
 An account of this was written by Dye and his wife, Margaret, published as Ocean Crossing Wayfarer: To Iceland and Norway in a 16ft Open Dinghy.

 Biography

 Dye was born in Watton, Norfolk, on 23 April 1928 and was educated at Hamond's Grammar School, Swaffham.
 After school he joined his father's Ford car dealership and began sailing in his early thirties.
 In 1958 he bought the first of several Wayfarer dinghies.

 He met his wife, Margaret, at the 1963 Earl's Court Boat Show and married her in 1964.
 For their honeymoon they sailed to the Hebridean island of St Kilda.

 Scotland to Iceland, 1963

 In 1963, Dye, along with Russell Brockbank, sailed their Wayfarer dinghy Wanderer from Kinlochbervie in Scotland to Iceland (landing on the island of Heimaey).
 The 650-mile journey took them 11 days.
 Aboard they carried only a compass and sextant for navigation.
 During the journey they encountered force 8 gales, freezing temperatures, seasickness and broken rigging.